hashicorp/consul/website/source/docs/faq.html.md

 viewing and doesn't interact with the host system to change or manipulate application security.

-As Consul is a singular binary, we recommend taking any precautions or remediation steps that you would normally do for individual processes, based on your operating system.
+We recommend taking any precautions or remediation steps that you would normally do for individual processes, based on your operating system.